F-Stack/f-stack/dpdk/doc/guides/contributing/documentation.rst

 Dependencies
 ~~~~~~~~~~~~

 The following dependencies must be installed to build the documentation:

 * Doxygen.
 * Sphinx (also called python-sphinx).

-* TexLive (at least TexLive-core and the extra Latex support).

-* Inkscape.

 `Doxygen`_ generates documentation from commented source code.
 It can be installed as follows: